lucashernangregori/flugel.it-test/findings.md

 We can see that on the .terraform folder on the terraform.tfstate file.

 Beware, it can destroy my production settings.
 We must get the state matter right!

+looks like copying src files into gopath and use linting while using go.mod, leads to lint all the libraries referenced in go.mod
+I infer this because of the run time of the lint step, around 32 minutes.

+I should erase go.mod and look for a way to restore individual packages of a file... or I must use go get -v for every dependency?